KerenLab/CellTune-App/docs/documentation/data-exploration/phenotype-clustering.md

     ![Clustering_CD8T_Dialog](/assets/documentation/Clustering_CD8T_Dialog.png){: width="30%"}

-5. Then your clusters will be generated and open in the Populations Panel.
+5. Then your clusters will be generated and will open in the Populations Panel.

     You can then view your CD8T clusters by hiding the channels:
     ![CD8T_Clustering_View](/assets/documentation/CD8T_Clustering_View.png){: width="100%"}